Krealer/grid-quest/README.md

 ### Environments

 Maps can specify an `environment` value which adds a CSS class like `env-fog` or `env-rain` to the grid.
 The stylesheet provides visual effects for these classes.
-Additional options such as `env-day` and `env-night` are available for custom day or night scenes.
+Additional options such as `env-day`, `env-dusk` and `env-night` are available for custom day, dusk or night scenes.

 ## Deployment